MooersLab/ofat4xtals/README.md

 These latter designs can detect at least two-way interactions in addition to quadratic responses.

 ## Replication and randomization
-The typical practice is not to create replica crystallization experiments to save time and expensive samples.
+The typical practice is to avoid creating replica crystallization experiments to save time and expensive samples.
 That is, the standard practice is to do exploratory trials rather than statistically valid experiments that return an assessment of the variation.

 Some of these spreadsheets contain replica OFAT experiments to assess the variation in the results.